Stakeholders

 staffing

-I do not take mentorship lightly and consider each interaction with a more junior designer as an opportunity to teach.
-I am honest when giving praise and critiques so that my expectations are clear.
+Each interaction with a junior designer is an opportunity to teach.
+I give praise (and critiques) early and often so that expectations are clear.

 Leave people and things better than you found them.